pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

 Markdown editors let you edit your content and often integrate with conversion and publishing tools.
 There are a few different types available:

-- [Dedicated Markdown editors](#dedicated-markdown-editors) usually let you write and edit Markdown code with syntax highlighting, and often have a preview pane or separate preview window.
+- [Dedicated Markdown editors](#dedicated-markdown-editors) let you write and edit Markdown code with syntax highlighting, and often have a preview pane or separate preview window.
-- [Code editors](#code-editors) can be quite extensible and sophisticated, offering plugins and packages that provide many of the capabilities of a dedicated Markdown editor.
+- [Code editors](#code-editors), designed for editing various kinds of source code, can be quite extensible and sophisticated, offering plugins and packages that provide many of the capabilities of a dedicated Markdown editor.
-- [Text editors](#text-editors) are often more general-purpose than dedicated Markdown editors, and may or may not offer Markdown syntax highlighing or preview.
+- [Text editors](#text-editors) are more general-purpose than dedicated Markdown editors, and may or may not offer Markdown syntax highlighing or preview.
 - [Browser-based tools](#browser-based-tools) range from simple Markdown preview tools to full-featured writing and publishing tools that integrate with source control,